SystemRDL/PeakRDL-regblock/test/README.md

 # Test Dependencies

-## ModelSim
+## Questa

-Testcases require an installation of ModelSim/QuestaSim, and for `vlog` & `vsim` commands to be visible via the PATH environment variable.
+Testcases require an installation of the Questa simulator, and for `vlog` & `vsim` commands to be visible via the PATH environment variable.

-ModelSim - Intel FPGA Edition can be downloaded for free from https://fpgasoftware.intel.com/ and is sufficient to run unit tests.
+*Questa - Intel FPGA Starter Edition* can be downloaded for free from https://fpgasoftware.intel.com/ and is sufficient to run unit tests.
+You will need to generate a free license file to unlock the software: https://licensing.intel.com/psg/s/sales-signup-evaluationlicenses

 ## Python Packages